mrbende/RNAprep/README.md

 cat SAMPLE_NAME.genes.results | awk '{print $1,$7}' > SAMPLE_NAME.fpkm.txt
 ```

-This is the ultimate result,
+This is the ultimate result, a vector of FPKM expression values for the sample, matched with Ensembl gene IDs.
+For instructions on appending this vector to a pre-existing Gene Expression Matrix (GEM), continue on!

+**5. Downloading and Processing Tissue Data**